 - Call shelters and hotels to see if they will allow pets, in case you need to leave your home and bring your pets.

-Cooking and eating:
+Cooking and Eating Without Power

 - Have potluck dinners with your neighbors and take turns hosting.
 You’ll be eating better and getting to know your neighbors at the same time.